NRWLDev/pogo-migrate/docs/configuration.md

 left out.

-If any commands are run that require a database connection, and the `--database` option is not provided, it will attempt to access the environment variable `UNSET_POGO_DATABASE` and raise an error.
+If any commands are run that require a database connection, and the `--database` option is not provided, it will raise an invalid configuration error.